E-Printer/Booking-system2/README.md

 ## Design Decisions & UX

-Many different wireframes were produced to help plan the project including for desktop, tablet and mobile devices.
+A couple wireframes were produced using Figma templates to help plan the project.

-We had several ideas during the wireframing process and as the project took shape our designs evolved.
+As the project took shape the designs evolved.

 ### Desktop